The 1913 Indianapolis 500 – The French Lion roared.

 - Foreign Drivers Preparing for the 500-Mile Race - under construction

-- Indianapolis, a City where Pulling Together has brought Results - under construction
+- Indianapolis, a City Pulling Together - under construction

 - Twenty-Nine cars Ready for Big Race - under construction